North v South: United Elevens

 During the 1870s the fixture received competition in the shape of matches between the equivalent professional touring teams, the United North of England Eleven and the United South of England Eleven.
 There were 11 games involving the United sides and then one (the last) in 1880 when the United South played against the official North.
 Other variations featured teams called Gentlemen of the North, Gentlemen of the South, Players of the North and Players of the South who played against each other on several occasions.

 20th century

 The fixture's popularity waned as international cricket expanded and it was played less frequently in the 20th century.
 Following the two games in September 1900, there were only eight instances between then and September 1920, all of them in the 1904 to 1908 period.
 Between the two world wars, there were eleven matches.
 The fixture was resurrected in 1946 after the end of the Second World War and, except for 1953, was played annually, sometimes more than once a season, through to 1958.
-Then there was a three-year hiatus until the final first-class match took place 6 to 8 September 1961 at Stanley Park, Blackpool, the South winning by two wickets.
+Then there was a three-year hiatus until the final match took place 6 to 8 September 1961 at Stanley Park, Blackpool, the South winning by two wickets.
 The fixture was finally ended by the advent of limited overs cricket, which left no space for it in an already crowded calendar.